A person running along a sandy beach with the ocean in the background.

 60 seconds “Wow, I actually watched the whole thing!”
 (Achievement unlocked!)

-Self-Deprecating Awareness: Embracing the Awkward First Drafts
+Self-Deprecating Humor: Embracing the Awkward First Drafts

 The First Version is Always a Disaster

 Let’s be real: the first version of any brand video is like looking in a funhouse mirror.
-It’s… not quite what you expected, but at least it gives you a good laugh before the definitive cut.
+It’s… not quite what you expected, but at least it gives you a good laugh before the final cut.

 The initial draft usually follows one of these paths: